arifulhaqueuc/find-cheap-airfares/README.md

-*The project is currently under development with the most recent major update date Jun 4'2018.
-The targeted completion time is by end of Dec 2018*
+###### The project is currently under ACTIVE development phase with the most recent major update on Jun 4'2018.

 About the Project